The Importance of Risky Play

 What is Risky Play?

 Risky play can generally be defined as thrilling and exciting forms of play that involve a risk of physical injury or unknown outcome.
 It happens when kids push themselves to test their own limits when given the opportunity for unstructured play.

 - High speeds

 - Playing near elements (water, fire, a hole)

 - Rough and tumble play

 The most important thing to remember here is the notion of perceived risk.
 Children are actually really good at subjective risk perception.
 Parachute, Canada’s national charity dedicated to injury prevention, points out that as children move through developmental milestones, their idea of risk changes.
-What a 3 year old perceives as risky, like reaching for the first rung on the monkey bars all by themselves, will be very different to what a 7 year old sees as a challenge, for example, climbing to the top of the monkey bars, maneuvering across them, and leaping down to the ground.
+What a 3-year-old perceives as risky, like reaching for the first rung on the monkey bars all by themselves, will be very different from what a 7-year-old sees as a challenge, for example, climbing to the top of the monkey bars, maneuvering across them, and leaping down to the ground.

 Benefits of Risky Play

 Emerging research suggests that imposing too many restrictions on children’s outdoor risky play may be hampering their development.
 Risky play helps children to develop:

 - Emotional regulation